argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 | --data-folder          | 'mnist_   | Folder containing mnist data   |
 |                        | data'     |                                |
 |                        |           |                                |

+**NOTE:  If you receive an \"HTTP error\" message on any of the following commands, run the command again.
+Such errors (e.g 503) are commonly an intermittent failure to download a dataset.**

 Run these commands: